 and THEN there’s the ripple effect on the whole family…

 Keeping up?
-I’d forgive you for needed to read that opening a few times to make sure you’d read properly.
+I’d forgive you for needing to read that opening a few times to make sure you’d read properly.
 I’ll set the scene shall I?
 Bethany woke up on Sunday morning quite late but not late enough for me to creep upstairs to make sure she was still breathing and hadn’t died in her sleep (I have done that on many occasions).
 I was feeding the dogs and Beth came stumbling into the back room with eyes as wide as saucers ‘what’s going on?’ she asked.
 I laughed and said ‘It’s Sunday Beth, don’t worry you’re not late for school’.
 I just assumed she’d woken up in a hurry and was a bit discombobulated.

 Then it registered that Beth had slurred her words.
 ‘What are your bloods Beth?’
 She didn’t know, I ran upstairs to get her kit, I knew, she was hypoglycemic i.e. having a hypo.
 I came down tested her and ….
 27.5mmol WHAT! she was the complete opposite according to her machine and now I was worried she was being affected by ketones and not low blood sugars.
 We tested her ketones and she was 0.3 hmm I thought, possibly just starvation ketones but to be on the safe side I decided to give her 10u of insulin using her pen to get her blood sugars down quickly, who knows how long they’d been this high?